canessaalvamiguel/lightbend-scala-language-professional/exercises/exercises/src/test/resources/README.md

-define-a-companion-object
+check-preconditions

-# Exercise 9 > Define a Companion Object
+# Exercise 10 > Check Preconditions

 In the course video recordings, the instructor uses a `man e` command in the sbt interactive session to display exercise instructions.